In this article

 - Prisons are long-term facilities run by the state or federal government that normally hold felons and inmates with sentences of more than a year.
 They’re broken down into the following categories:

 - Minimum security prisons have non-secure dormitories which are patrolled by correctional officers.
 There is less supervision and control over inmates in these prisons than at other facilities.
 Inmates assigned to minimum security prisons generally pose the least risk to public safety.

-- Medium security prisons normally have secure dormitories that are locked at night, and each one has a group toilet and shower.
+- Medium security prisons normally have secure dormitories that are locked at night with a group toilet and shower.
 Inmates sleep in military-style double bunks.
 Correctional officers directly supervise the inmates and sleeping area.
 These prisons usually have a double fence perimeter with armed watch towers or armed patrols.
 There is less supervision here than at maximum security prisons.

-The jail or prison you work in will depend on a lot of factors: the kind of work you want to do, your level of training, where you live, and more.
-Keep reading to learn what you need to do to work in jails and prisons of all types across the U.S.
+The jail or prison you work in will depend on a lot of factors: the kind of work you want to do, your level of training, where you live and more.

 - Be a U.S. citizen over 18 or 21 years old, depending on your state